-Many people believe a family member or friend is struggling with a mental health issue but not telling them, according to a new study.
+Many people believe a family member or friend is struggling with a mental health issue but not telling them, according to one study.

 A survey involving more than 3,000 people across the nation by integrated health care system Kaiser Permanente suggests that 70 percent of those polled said society was more open to discussing mental health issues today compared to 10 years ago.
 More than three-quarters said they believed they were informed about mental health issues.

 Among other findings, the survey highlighted the unfortunate reality of not being able to connect with a struggling family member or friend.
 While a majority of respondents said they had reached out to the person who was struggling, there are approaches that can help open yourself and the ones you care for to these sorts of conversations.

 Sarah Katula, an Advanced Practice Psychiatric Nurse at Advocate Good Samaritan Hospital in Downers Grove, Ill., says conversations about the mental health of someone else should start with a casual check in with one another and pointing out behavior without accusation.

 “It’s not about telling them what they should do to fix things; it’s about bringing it up and having an open-ended conversation that is non-threatening and supportive,” she says.
 “If the person says they don’t know what you’re talking about, just say you noticed some things that seemed a little bit different.”